rualark/MutagenMon/README.md

 # Features

 - MutagenMon starts sessions specified in file `mutagen/mutagen-create.bat` and monitors their status
+- MutagenMon will restart a session if it freezes and cannot connect for some time
 - MutagenMon shows an icon in tray based on current sessions status (if multiple sessions are being monitored, worst status of all sessions is shown:

 <img src=https://i.imgur.com/mPu7mZq.png align=top width=30> Watching for changes (all ok)